realkiwitae/Galaga/Notes.md

 # TASKS
-1. General:
-    1. User can start the game and restart after a win/loss TODO
 2. Rules:
     1. Win: (you may choose one) achieve N score or kill  M enemies.
-WIP
-    2. Lose:  the player's lives are exhausted.
-WIP
-3. UI:
-    1. Current score(ok), Remaining lives(ok), Menu to start/restart game.
 WIP
 4. Gameplay:
     3. Enemies fly in groups into a formation near the top of the screen, then begin flying down toward the player, firing bullets.
 TODO
 5. Bonus: